livejs/dotjs2016/README.md

 (It's not 100% what we said during the talk, because while giving the talk we tend to add more / remove information to create a better flow)

+## Photos

+You can find photos of our talk / performance on the official flickr of dotJS: https://www.flickr.com/photos/97226415@N08/sets/72157675822234502

+We downloaded the ones that cover us here: [images/dotjs_flickr](images/dotjs_flickr)

 ## Resources